ANKLE PAIN SURGERY NYC

 Our board-certified podiatrists in Downtown Manhattan and Brooklyn are dedicated to providing our patients with the best, customized care possible.
 We practice empathetic care with a modern approach that relies on thorough patient histories, starting with conservative treatment, and focusing on minimally invasive surgical techniques.
 Our podiatrists are award-winning experts and have strong connections with their patients.
 Don’t just take our word for it – see what our patients have to say.

-Meet Dr. Aakruti Bhalja
+Meet Dr. Madhuri Mehta

 - Bachelor’s Degree from Rutgers University